Pints, Pounds, & Pâté

 Make sure know you which trains/buses you will need, and write them down/type them into your phone in case you can't connect to WiFi.

-Starting your trip off right with the Heathrow Express:
+Starting your trip off right:

 England Scotland Train Travel

-While we're discussing trains and public transit, we can't move on without discussing the Heathrow Express!
-When you start off your trip, don't forget that the Heathrow Express is undoubtedly the easiest way to get from Heathrow to central London.
+First is the Heathrow Express.
 Buy your tickets, online, in advance (here), and hop on the direct train, which takes you straight to Paddington Station.
 From there, you can either hop on the tube, or just take a cab to your hotel.
+You'll save yourself so much hassle and stress - it's worth every penny, though it is quite expensive.

 For more tips on train travel in Europe, check out the full post!

-Top 10 Places to Visit
+Top 10+ Places to Visit

 in England and Scotland Without a Car